 Giving each piece of sales and marketing collateral a space of its own makes for a more professional and impactful experience than sending an attachment.

 We have lots of sales and marketing assets that we use on a daily basis.
 And which tool would suit us better than our own platform?

 For the decision stage, we create presentations, proposals, and pitch decks in Foleon for every vertical we target.
-When a prospective client has a high degree of interest, we even create example publications tailored with their company branding.
+When a prospective client has a high degree of interest, we even create example content tailored with their company branding.

 With retention in mind, our quarterly news update (built in Foleon) contains inspiring and educative information to help clients to stay up to date, and our roadmap keeps clients informed about what releases are expected in the weeks and months to come.

 We even use Foleon for job vacancies and internal communications

 Below, we'll show you some of the most important content experiences we use in our day-to-day communications, zooming in on why we chose to create digital publications for each.

 White papers and eBooks are the ultimate tool for content marketing and lead generation because they allow you to exchange your expertise for your target readers’ personal information — a win-win situation.

 Foleon turns white paper creation into an efficient process.
 We can create, gate, and publish a piece of content in less than a day.